Brigadér Halling House: Dr. Ryge's House, 18241850

 The property was acquired by the Royal Danish Theatre in 1824.
-In 1832, the property in Lille Strandstræde became known as No. 68 A. This happened after a section of it had been merged with a section of No. 66 to form No. 66 B & 68 B (from 1879 part of Nyhavn 31).
+In 1832, the property in Lille Strandstræde became known as No. 68 A. This happened after a section of it was merged with a section of No. 66 to form No. 66 B & 68 B (from 1879 part of Nyhavn 31).

 At the time of the 1834 census, No. 68 A was home to three households.
 Johann Christian Ryge, an actor at the Royal Danish Theatre, resided on the ground floor with his wife Charlotte Betzy née Anthon, their four children (aged one to seven), two children from Ryge's first marriage (aged 18 and 21) and two maids.
 Wilhelm Nielsen, a royal stableman (rideknægt), resided in another dwelling on the ground floor (den øverste Deel af Stuen paa) with his wife Catharine Marie née Ziegler.
 Hans Nicolai Soelberg, a coachman (hyrekusk), resided in a third dwelling on the ground floor together with two servants.
 Jens Jacob Ellebye, a royal workman (Kongelige Arbeidsmand paa Palaiet), resided in the basement with his wife Birthe Kirstine (née Rasmussen) and their 11-year-old daughter.

 At the time of the 1840 census, No. 68 was home to a total of 30 residents.
 Ryge and his wife were still residing on the ground floor with their now eight children (aged three to 21) and two maids.
 Hans Nicolai Sodberg, the coachman, now married and with two children, was also still residing on the ground floor.
 Niels Nielsen Lund, the proprietor of a tavern in the basement, resided in the associated dwelling with his wife Anne Jensen, their six children (aged five to 13) and four lodgers.
 Gotthilf Ferdinand Lassen (1903–1860), a former inspector at the Royal Danish Theatre and a historical collector, resided with a maid on the first floor.

 Charlotte Betry Ryge had become a widow by 1850.
 She was still residing in the ground floor apartment with five daughters (aged 13 to 23) and two maids.
 Niels Jørgen Jensen, an ironmonger, was now residing in the basement with his wife Maren Kirstine Kondrup, their one-year-old son and a lodger.